Downlink/test/Readme.md

   }
 }
 ```
-You need to set the property *allow* to true and provide the *filename* of your application.
+Set the property *allow* to true and provide the *filename* of your application.

 From the example above, the filename of the application is *device.js*.
 Replace it with the actual filename of your application.

-### Auto Restart Setup
+### Auto Restart

-Using the browser interface, you may need to restart your application after a module update, application code edit/update, remote restart command etc.
+Using the browser interface, you may need to restart your application after a module update, code edit/update, or by sending remote restart command.

 Node-m2m uses **nodemon** to restart your application.

-You can add the following *nodemonConfig* and *scripts* properties in your project's npm package.json as a basic auto restart configuration.
+You can add the following *nodemonConfig* and *scripts* properties in your project's npm package.json as *auto-restart configuration*.
 ```js
 "nodemonConfig": {
   "delay":"2000",